 Infertility drugs as a group have not been clearly linked to breast cancer, although a few studies have linked high doses of the drug clomiphene citrate to later-life risk of breast cancer.
 Young women who begin infertility treatments early may also be at increased risk of later-life breast cancer, although studies cannot rule out a separate factor that leads to both infertility and long-term breast cancer risk in these women.

 Diethylstilbestrol (DES) offers the clearest evidence that a synthetic estrogen can increase risk of cancer.
 It was prescribed until 1971 to prevent miscarriages but was banned when daughters of women who took the drug were found to have higher rates of an extremely rare cancer.

 Phthalates are a group of endocrine-disrupting chemicals found in PVC or #3 plastic, including plastic medical tubing.
 Phthalate exposure has been linked to early puberty in girls, a risk factor for later-life breast cancer.
-Some phthalates also act as weak estrogens in cell culture systems.
+Some phthalates also act as weak androgens and estrogens in laboratory studies.

 Ethylene oxide is used in the sterilization of medical equipment and is commonly used to manufacture popular brands of shampoo.
 It is classified as a known human carcinogen and is one of the 48 chemicals that the National Toxicology Program (NTP) identifies as mammary carcinogens in animals.